Tyler Kalinoski

-Tyler Kenneth Kalinoski (born December 19, 1992) is an American professional basketball player for Unicaja of the Spanish Liga ACB and the FIBA Champions League (BCL).
+Tyler Kenneth Kalinoski (born December 19, 1992) is an American professional basketball player for Unicaja of the Spanish Liga ACB.
 Kalinoski was a McDonald's All-American nominee as a senior at Olathe East High School in Kansas and completed his college career for the Davidson Wildcats.
 He was named Atlantic 10 Conference Men's Basketball Player of the Year in 2015.

 High school career

 Kalinoski competed for Olathe East High School under coach Jim Super.
 He was named to the first-team All-Sunflower League in 2010 and 2011.
 As a senior, he averaged 17.1 points, 5.8 rebounds, 5.7 assists, and 2.2 steals per game, leading the team in all statistical categories.
 The Wichita Eagle and Topeka Capital Journal selected him to the 6A first-team all-state, and the Olathe News named him Player of the Year in his senior year.
 He was a McDonald's All-American nominee.